Magnesium is all the rage these days.

 Our heavy hitter is Easy Magnesium.
 It’s magnesium bisglycinate, which is magnesium bound to not 1, but 2 amino acids (that are both glycinate molecules).
 It delivers 125mg of elemental magnesium per capsule and has some of the best absorption of all magnesium options.

 We have Easy Magnesium in powder form, and we call it Easy Mag Plus.
 This has a cocktail of magnesium chelates, including l-threonate and malate.
-It is available flavorless and mixed berry flavor.
+It is available in a flavorless formula and mixed berry flavor!

 Magnesium Glycinate